Newcastle Northstars

 The Newcastle Northstars (formally Newcastle North Stars) is an Australian semi-professional ice hockey team from Newcastle, New South Wales.
 The Northstars are a member of the Australian Ice Hockey League (AIHL), joining as an expansion team in 2002.
 The team is based at the Hunter Ice Skating Stadium in Warners Bay, a suburb of Lake Macquarie, 15 kilometres south-west of Newcastle.
-The Northstars are affiliated with the ice hockey club of the same name and have won six Goodall Cups.
+The Northstars are affiliated with the ice hockey club of the same name.
+The team have won six Goodall Cups and five H Newman Reid Trophies, making them the most successful team in AIHL history.

 History

 1977–2001 (Pre-AIHL)

 Ice hockey started in the city of Newcastle in 1960 at the old boxing stadium where Marketown is now situated.

 Originally the Newcastle Red Wings, the Red Wings were part of national leagues of the time.
 Due to instability there were several variations of these leagues.
 The Red Wings became the North Stars in 1978 and were leading the national 'Super League' at the time when the Newcastle ice rink went into liquidation in late 1982.

 Some players then retired, while others went on to play for teams in Sydney or join inline hockey teams that started in the 1990s in Newcastle.
 A Newcastle North Stars in-line hockey team was formed including former members of the defunct Wharf Road team.

 In 2000 the Hunter Ice Skating Stadium (a.k.a.
 HISS) opened at 230 Macquarie Road, Warners Bay.
 The Lake Macquarie suburb, only 15 km from the city, proved an ideal location for the new rink.
 The rink opened with former North Stars player/coach Garry Doré as general manager.

 A local committee was established and the Newcastle Northstars Ice Hockey Club was registered in 2001.
 The team mostly consisted of Canadian expatriates along with four talented local-born players contested the New South Wales Senior B championship.
 The Senior B North Stars went on to win the state Senior B Championship for 2001.

 Later in 2001 the Hunter Ice Skating Stadium hosted the Goodall Cup tournament.
 The Goodall Cup is Australia's senior men's national tournament, contested since 1909.
 Utilising the experience from running the tournament and gaining assistance from existing AIHL teams, rink general manager Garry Doré began building a team ready for the Australian Ice Hockey League.
 Canadian expatriate Don Champagne was recruited to be coach, and local hockey enthusiast Peter Lambert was recruited as Team Manager.